jaypipes/articles/openstack/mulligan.md

 #### Focus on maintainerism over stat padders

-I don't give a shit how many stars a github repo has.
+I don't give a rat's ass how many stars a github repo has.
 Likewise, I don't give a shit how many "+1" or "lgtm" code reviews a contributor has done.

 ### Rewiring the mindset